 As social workers take on position of power and can in some cases be a part of family life when this is not wanted, it is vital that social work practitioners reflect on their approach and the way they engage families.
 A practitioner should always be learning and want to learn.
 Employers will want to see this from applicants.

 Reflection can be applied to multiple questions in an interview, being a reflective practitioner can shine through.
-For example, if you are asked about your strength and weaknesses, if you wanted to show reflection, think about an area of development, articulate how you identified the area, learnt from your reflection and modified your behaviour.
+For example, if you are asked about your strength and weaknesses and wanted to show reflection, think about an area of development, articulate how you identified the area, learnt from your reflection and modified your behaviour.

 Being reflexive is the capacity to change in the moment.
-If in my example where I spoke over others, I was able to be attuned to my feeling in the moment, I may have not spoken over others.
-If I had been reflexive, I would have been able to make changes to my practice in the meeting.
+If, in the example on speaking over others, the speaker was able to be attuned to their feeling in the moment, they may have not spoken over others.
+If they had been reflexive, they would have been able to make changes to their practice in the meeting.

 Now we are not robots and we will make mistakes but if we learn to know ourselves and pick up on our physical reactions and emotional reactions, we are able to provide consistency to those who we advocate for, support and work alongside.

 The nuance of reflexivity may not come up in an interview, but an interviewer would likely be impressed if you made the distinction between reflexivity and reflection.
 A way of doing this could be when an interviewer is asking you questions about your practice, approach to working with people or your relational skills.
-I would encourage you to talk about how you are a reflexive practitioner using an example which is relevant to you.
+Talk about how you are a reflexive practitioner using an example which is relevant to you.

-If you are using a personal example, I would suggest then making reference to how this would influence your practice, for example, adding a statement such as: ‘This example has helped shape my practice as I have developed my reflexive skills and capacity to pick up on verbal and non-verbal cues when conversing with others’.
+If you are using a personal example, making reference to how this would influence your practice, for example, adding a statement such as: “This example has helped shape my practice as I have developed my reflexive skills and capacity to pick up on verbal and non-verbal cues when conversing with others.”